DEFRA/ffc-development-guide/guides/resource-provisioning/managed-identity.md

 A Managed Identity needs to be bound to the microservice Pod to provide access to additional Azure resources such as [Postgres databases](postgres-database.md) and [Service Bus message queues](servicebus-queues.md).

+> Note: in environments beyond sandpit, managed identities must be created by a pipeline and not manually.

 ## Create a Managed Identity

 Request the creation of an Azure Managed Identity through your usual Cloud Services support channel.